-The result of this 'good intention' was that the right to be forgotten request process had been over amplified, making it easy for internet search engine providers to reject requests faster.
+The result of this good intention was that the right to be forgotten request process had been over amplified, making it easy for internet search engine providers to reject requests faster.
 The articles below contain information and experiences which we are hoping will help you make a better, more effective right to be forgotten request.

 It's time to do something about it.
 If you need help in removing material from the internet, give us a call 0207 183 4123.
 We are the only law firm that specialises in this area of law.
-We have a log of experience in this area and we promise that our friendly lawyers will put you at ease of law and help you in reclaiming your life.
+We have a lot of experience in this area and we promise that our friendly lawyers will put you at ease and help you in reclaiming your life.
 There is a high likelihood that we will be able to help you remove unwanted content from the internet, including articles, videos and social media posts.